emberjs/guides/source/understanding-ember/managing-asynchrony.md

 change.

-The `{{title}}`, `{{author}}` and `{{body}}` template elements are bound to those properties on the `PostController`.
-When the `PostController`'s model changes, it automatically propagates those changes to the DOM.
+The `{{title}}`, `{{author}}` and `{{body}}` template elements are bound to those properties on the `post` controller.
+When the `post` controller's model changes, it automatically propagates those changes to the DOM.

 Using a computed property for `author` eliminated the need to explicitly